 A common shroom trip makes it appear that you are in a stupor or even unconscious.
 When you are unable to respond or are lethargic, some will believe you are having an absence seizure.
 This is not what is happening.
 Your trip might be completely internal.
 This can result in your withdrawal from everyone and everything around you.
 If you mix stimulants including coke, molly, and amphetamines with shrooms, seizures become common.

 To help ensure your safety, never mix any other drug with shrooms.
 If you have a seizure disorder like epilepsy, using shrooms can cause a seizure.
-If you have any medical condition resulting in seizures, you should stay away from shrooms.
+If you have any medical condition resulting in seizures, the effects of shrooms can damage your brain and heart.
+You should undoubtedly stay away from shrooms.
 In addition to seizures, there have been numerous reports shrooms will increase your heart rate regardless of whether you have an existing heart condition or not.

 One normal dosage of shrooms can increase your heart rate to a range between 150 and 160.
 If you use other drugs with shrooms, your heart rate can increase to a much higher level.
 This is another good reason not to combine any other type of drug with shrooms.
 Once you stop using the drug, your heart rate should decrease to a normal level.
 If it does not, you should seek medical attention.